quozd/awesome-dotnet/README.md

 * [Oxyplot](https://github.com/oxyplot/) - OxyPlot is a cross-platform plotting library for .NET
 * [OpenTK](http://www.opentk.com/) - The Open Toolkit is an advanced, low-level C# library that wraps OpenGL, OpenCL and OpenAL
-* [SharpDX](https://github.com/sharpdx/SharpDX) - SharpDX is an open-source project delivering the full DirectX API for .Net on all Windows platforms, allowing the development of high performance game, 2D and 3D graphics rendering as well as realtime sound application.

 ## GUI